Aveek-Saha/view-counter-badge/README.md

 #### Set your app name

-First, open up `wrangler.toml` and change the `name` property - this will be the subdomain that your app is published on.
+In `wrangler.toml` and change the `name` property - this will be the subdomain that your app is published on.

 Your Cloudflare workers domain will be of the format `{your-worker-domain}.workers.dev`.
 When you publish an app on a Worker, it will be published on a subdomain corresponding to your app name - `{worker-name}.{your-worker-domain}.workers.dev` by default.